ShareKM/KMAP-M/kmap2020/kmap.c/README.md

 ### 2. **Source Files**:
    - **`kinlib_models.cpp`**:
-     - **Purpose**: Contains the implementations of TAC and Jacobian calculations for the various kinetic models.
+     - **Purpose**: Contains the implementations of TACs and Jacobian calculations for the various kinetic models.
      - **Key Functions**:
        - **TAC Evaluation**:
          - `tac_eval`: Implements the computation of TACs for the given model parameters.
-         - `kconv_1t3p_tac`, `kconv_2t5p_tac`, `kconv_srtm_tac`, `kconv_liver_tac`: Specialized TAC computation functions for the respective models.
+         - `kconv_1tcm_tac`, `kconv_2tcm_tac`, `kconv_srtm_tac`, `kconv_liver_tac`: Specialized TAC computation functions for the respective models.
        - **Jacobian Calculation**:
          - `jac_eval`: Implements the computation of the Jacobian matrix.
-         - `kconv_1t3p_jac`, `kconv_2t5p_jac`, `kconv_srtm_jac`, `kconv_liver_jac`: Specialized Jacobian calculation functions for the respective models.
+         - `kconv_1tcm_jac`, `kconv_2tcm_jac`, `kconv_srtm_jac`, `kconv_liver_jac`: Specialized Jacobian calculation functions for the respective models.

    - **`kinlib_optimization.cpp`**:
      - **Purpose**: Contains the implementations of optimization algorithms.
      - **Key Functions**:
        - **Optimization**:
-         - `kmap_levmar`: Implements the Levenberg-Marquardt algorithm to fit the kinetic model to the TAC data by minimizing the difference between observed and modeled TACs.
+         - `kmap_levmar`: Implements the Levenberg-Marquardt algorithm to fit a kinetic model to the TAC data by minimizing the difference between measured and modeled TACs.
-         - `BoundQuadCD`: Implements the bounded coordinate descent method for parameter optimization under constraints.
+         - `BoundQuadCD`: Implements the bounded coordinate descent method for quadratic optimization under constraints.
-         - `lema_gsn`: Implements the Levenberg-Marquardt algorithm with additional constraints.
+         - `lema_gsn`: Implements the Levenberg-Marquardt algorithm with additional constraints. [to be deleted]

    - **`kinlib_common.cpp`**:
      - **Purpose**: Contains common functions used across different models and optimizations.
      - **Key Functions**:
        - **Convolution Operations**:
-         - `kconv_exp`: Performs the convolution of input functions with an exponential decay, a key operation in kinetic modeling.
+         - `kconv_exp`: Performs the convolution of the input function with a single exponential function, a key building block for more complex compartmental models.
        - **Other Utility Functions**:
          - `frame`: Computes the average activity within specified time frames.
          - `vecnorm2`, `vecnormw`: Helper functions for vector norm calculations.